 We can think of the

 update functions don’t talk to each other directly or to the outside world.
-Elm runtime handles all interactions between these functions and the outside world.
-Because of this, these functions can be pure.
+Elm runtime handles all interactions between them and the outside world.
+Because of this, those functions can be pure.
 Although the

 initialModel doesn’t take any inputs, it will always return the same record.

-view function will also return the same HTML output given the same model.
+view function will also return the exact same HTML output given the same model.
 The

 update function might look a little tricky.

 It takes a message and a model as inputs and returns a new model as an output.
 The model is just some data.
 But what about the message?
 It’s data too.
 It’s a special type of data that contains information about what action to perform.
-Similarly the commands and tasks which we will cover later in this chapter are also data.
+Similarly commands and subscriptions, which we will cover later, are also data.

 Now that you have some background, you can understand the clever technique Elm uses to deal with the outside world: it treats everything in our program as data, except the functions that operate on that data.
-This has profound implications for how we write our programs.
+This has profound implications for how we build applications.
 We can treat our programs as a series of data transformation operations.
 You take some data (perhaps something user provided), apply a function to transform that data to some other form.
-Take that and apply another function to transform it to yet another form.
-So on and so forth until we have the final output which we present to the user.
+Take that and apply a different function to transform it to yet another form.
+So on and so forth until we have the final output which can be presented back to the user.

-This approach to building programs drastically reduces the overall complexity in an application.
+This approach to building applications drastically reduces the overall complexity.
 We will revisit this idea of treating everything as data when we talk about commands and subscriptions later.
-But for now, hopefully you understand how Elm makes it possible to write almost all of our logic using pure functions.
+But for now, hopefully you understand how Elm makes it possible to write all of our logic using pure functions.